javers/javers.github.io/features.md

 * Integrate JaVers with your system by applying the [`javers.commit()`]({{ site.github_core_main_url }}org/javers/core/Javers.java)
   function in every place where
-  important data (domain objects) are being created and modified by application users.
+  important data (domain objects) are being created and modified.

 * You don’t need to commit every object.
 JaVers navigates through the object graph, starting from the object passed to